 However, if you can't afford to keep two cars and are considering replacing your existing car with a convertible, this could limit which models you should realistically opt for.
 If you regularly need to ferry more than one passenger around, take a pet out with you or use your car to help you carry your monthly shop, then you're going to need a more practical convertible which offers a fair amount of room.

 If you do need four seats, why not opt for a Volkswagen Beetle?
 You can still enjoy having the roof down in the summer, but it's a bit more sensible than a Mazda MX-5.
-Alternatively, there's the Saab 9-3, Audi A5 (if you're after luxury) or Volkswagen EOS to name but a few.
+Alternatively, there's the Mercedes-Benz C-Class, Audi A5 (if you're after luxury) or Mini to name but a few.

 What are you attracted to?